hathibelagal-dev/stable-diffusion-mlx/README.md

 ### Using a Civitai SD1.5 checkpoint

+Most SD1.5 models from CivitAI are now supported.
 Download a SD1.5 `.safetensors` checkpoint and run:

 ```bash
 python3 t2i_sd.py --ckpt /path/to/model.safetensors